IRTF-HRPC/drafts/draft-shmoo-async.md

 ## Netiquette and participant instructions

-While most IETFers are well versed in proper mailing list netiquette, perhaps reminders of how the chairs would prefer the meeting flow in its discussion could be
+While most IETFers are well versed in proper mailing list netiquette, perhaps reminders of how the chairs would prefer the meeting flow in its discussion could be useful.

 ## Compliance